thanders/acmeQA/README.md

 ## Start using the PHP local development server

 If prerequisites are installed, clone project from the shell in the project's root directory execute `php artisan serve` and access in webserver at `http://localhost:8000/`

+### Useful commands

+**sqlite**
+Run from shell `sqlite3`
+Open database `.open database/database.sqlite`